PaulKinlan/paul.kinlan.me/content/en/2015-08-07-the-reverse-polyfill.markdown

 Microsoft in Edge have [implented XPath Level 3](http://blogs.windows.com/msedgedev/2015/03/19/improving-interoperability-with-dom-l3-xpath/) in JavaScript via [Wicked Good XPath](https://github.com/google/wicked-good-xpath).
-You wont see the polyfill pouluting the pages as they have a seperate runtime engine for it.
+You wont see the polyfill polluting the pages as they have a separate runtime engine for it.

 Chrome [replaced the](https://codereview.chromium.org/394773003) `<marquee>` element in the Blink rendering engine.